-- Entering the Sierras too early can mean flooding bodies of moving water, and high snow levels.
+- Entering the Sierra too early can mean flooding bodies of moving water and high snow levels.

 - You need to beat the winter snows to Washington and the Canadian border.

-- You will encounter all the southbound John Muir Trail hikers in the Sierras (and once your superiority complex kicks in, this will be a con, trust me).
+- You will encounter all the southbound John Muir Trail hikers in the Sierra (and once your superiority complex kicks in, this will be a con, trust me).

-Time frame for a NOBO thru-hike: Begin in late April or early May.
-Hit Kennedy Meadows (Sierras) around June 20, and then make it to the Canadian border by mid to late September.
+The time frame for a NOBO thru-hike: Begin in late April or early May.
+Hit Kennedy Meadows (Sierra) around June 20, and then make it to the Canadian border by mid to late September.